Shujun-He/Google_AI4code_6th_place_solution/README.md

 These features are concatenated with pooled feature vectors of markdown cells.
 Pooled code cells feature vectors are also concatenated with their absolute positions.

+### MLM
+Masked langauge modeling pretraining is used, where the input text is arranged in the same manner as in finetuning.
+MLM probability was set to 0.15 and the model is trained for 10 epochs.
+A max sequence length of 768 is used with at most 5 markdown cells and 10 code cells.

+### Inference and TTA
+During inference, I tried to predict positions of as many markdown cells as possible.
+I was able to use a max length of 4250 with 100 code blocks and 30 markdown blocks.
+Code blocks have at most 26 tokens and markdown blocks 64.
+Notebooks are sorted based on number of markdown/cell blocks to reduce inference time.
+Because for longer sequences where there are more than 30 markdown blocks, I cannot make predictions for all of them at the same time, and multiple forward passes are needed to make predictions for all markdown blocks.
+As a result, the model never sees all the markdown blocks at the same time.
+To counteract that, I do test time augmentation by randomly shuffling the markdown cells each time a new inference cycle is started and therefore the model will see different combinations of markdown cells in long sequences.
+For shorter sequences, this simply changes the order of markdown cells during inference.
+For my best inference notebook, a total of 3 inference cycles are used (3xTTA).

+### What didn’t work
+1. Trying to translate markdown cells that are not in English did not result in any improve- ments for me.
+I tried facebook’s m2m100 418M.\
+2. Separating code and markdown cells and doing two forward passes through deberta for concatenated code and markdown cells.\
+3. Cubert did not work because I couldn’t fix the tokenizer.\
+4. Maxpooling instead of meanpooling

+### References
+I used the solution from Khoi Nguyen as a baseline: https://www.kaggle.com/competitions/ AI4Code/discussion/326970.